Ray Dalio: Rise to prominence

+Bridgewater Associates became the world's largest hedge fund in 2005.
+In 2007, Bridgewater predicted the 2008 financial crisis, and in 2008, Dalio published "How the Economic Machine Works: A Template for Understanding What is Happening Now", an essay assessing the potential of various economies by various criteria.

 In 2011, Dalio self-published a 123-page volume, Principles, that outlines his philosophy of investment and corporate management.
-By that same year, Dalio was managing money for the SERS, Kodak, General Motors and the Government Investment Corporation of Singapore.
 In 2012, he appeared on the annual Time 100 list of the 100 most influential people in the world.
 In 2011 and 2012, Bloomberg Markets listed him as one of the 50 Most Influential people.

-Under Dalio's leadership, Bridgewater's Pure Alpha II had just three losing years in its history, with an average return of 10.4%.
-A stake in Bridgewater Associates Intermediate Holdings, LP was purchased by the Teacher Retirement System of Texas (TRS) for $250 million in February 2012.
+The Teacher Retirement System of Texas (TRS) purchased a stake in Bridgewater Associates Intermediate Holdings, LP, for $250 million in February 2012.
 This stake was non-voting and thus provided the pension fund with very little control of corporate governance.
 Institutional Investor's Alpha ranked Dalio No. 2 on its 2012 Rich List.
 Dalio has controlled Bridgewater Associates alongside co-chief investment officers Bob Prince and Greg Jensen since its inception.
-The hedge fund recently announced plans to reorganize as a partnership.
-Dalio said the reason for this was the continued sustainability and profit-sharing of the company.

 Dalio was co-CEO of Bridgewater for 10 months before announcing in March 2017 that he would step down as part of a company-wide shakeup by April 15.
-The company had been in a seven-year management and equity transition to find a replacement.
-Jon Rubinstein, co-CEO of the fund, was announced to step down with Dalio, but would retain an advisory role.
-As of October 2017 Bridgewater Associates had $160 billion in assets under management.
-In reference to the personality that led him to investment success, Dalio has said that he considers himself a "hyperrealist", and that he is motivated to understand the mechanisms that dictate how the world actually functions, without adding in abstract value judgments.
+Dalio sold his last shares in the hedge fund in 2025.